citiral/olliOS/README.md

 It shows some text, the screen can scroll and it can _successfully_ crash.

+## TODO

+* loading a GDT and LDT
+* loading an IDT for interrupts (depends on GDT and LDT)
+* write io.rs for port io
+* Simple keyboard input (depends on IDT and port IO)

 ## Compiling

 Currently some small shell scripts are in place to compile.
 It will eventually be possible to select the arch you want to use, but for now, just run `build.sh` and it should compile the OS for i386/i686